How to Collaborate with Influencers – and When to Let Them Go

 One of the best ways to improve your influencer vetting process is to create an inbound strategy where prospects apply to join your influencer team.
 While the application process doesn’t have to be too in-depth, you can ask just the right questions to determine whether or not an applicant is a good fit for your program.

 Remember that scaling your influencer program takes time, and you’ll never get to a place where every influencer relationship is perfect.
-But with each new campaign, you’ll gain a deeper understanding of what makes your program successful, as well as knowing when and how to end an influencer collaboration.
+But with each new campaign, you’ll gain a deeper understanding of what makes your program successful.

 Was this article helpful?
 Give it a share!